Covering Yemen's 'forgotten' war | DW | 12.08.2019

 A glimpse into life inside Yemen

-Working as a journalists in a country where political alliances are this fluid is dangerous, especially as a foreigner.
+Working as a journalist in a country where political alliances are this fluid is dangerous, especially as a foreigner.
 For this reason — and not just because I am woman in a deeply conservative country — it was necessary to conceal my identify by wearing full veil.
-But as a women in such a conservative society, one is sometimes granted access to parts of life off limits to men.
-This is something I already experienced while conducting research during a reporting trip in Saudi Arabia last year.
+But as a woman in such a conservative society, one is sometimes granted access to parts of life off-limits to men.
+This is something I experienced while conducting research during a reporting trip in Saudi Arabia last year.

-Fatima was one of those women who gave me glimpse into life in Yemen.
+Fatima gave me a glimpse into life in Yemen.
 After completing medical school, she started working in a public hospital that struggles with a lack of personnel, beds and medicine.
 "Sometimes," she told me, "we do not even have enough oxygen when we need to treat someone fast."
 One time, she said, they had to temporarily use a steam inhalator to treat an 18-month-old child who was fighting to breathe.
 Ultimately, they managed to get an oxygen tank hooked up just in time to save the child's life.
 But not all children are this lucky.
 Fatima told me she will keep working without pay because "someone has to stand up for these children."

 Read more: Geneva Conventions at 70 — more enforcement needed